Placental surface cysts are often related to cystic change in an area of subchorionic fibrin. They can be variable in size.

 Placenta previa refers to an abnormally low lying placenta such that it lies close to, or covers the internal cervical os.
 It is a common cause of antepartum hemorrhage.

 Placenta previa is a potentially life-threatening condition for both mother and infant.
-As such, an antenatal diagnosis is es...
+As such, antenatal diagnosis is essen...

 It can be associated with a number of maternal and fetal disorders which include: